mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 -   Lock down some of the compositions in code.
 -   Show the by-hand version (remember to sub in the down tuple)
 -   Show that we can confirm it all cancels out in code&#x2026; IF we could possibly see the factor.
--   Come up with a test case for the partial problem for Sussman.

 ## Coordinate Transformations<a id="sec-16-2"></a>